Kenneth Noye: Murder of Stephen Cameron

-On 19 May 1996, while on release from prison on licence, Noye was involved in an altercation with 21-year-old motorist Stephen Cameron on a slip road of the M25 motorway near Swanley in Kent during a road rage incident.
-During the fight, Noye stabbed Cameron to death with a 9-inch knife.
-Noye immediately fled the country, later revealed to have been assisted by Palmer, who later claimed to have barely known Noye, if at all.
-While Noye was on the run, Detective Constable John Donald was jailed for 11 years for passing on confidential information about police operations to Noye.
+On 19 May 1996, while on release from prison on licence, Noye was involved in a road rage incident with 21-year-old motorist Stephen Cameron on a slip road of the M25 motorway near Swanley in Kent.
+Noye stabbed Cameron to death with a nine-inch knife.
+He then fled the country with assistance from Palmer, who later claimed to have barely known Noye.
+While Noye was on the run, Detective Constable John Donald was jailed for eleven years for passing confidential information to him.

-Police initially named the man they wanted to question in connection with the murder as Anthony Francis.
-However, by December 1996 this name was revealed to have been a false identity used by Noye, after a vehicle registered in his name was discovered to have been unloaded in Kyrenia, Cyprus, in July that year.
-The vehicle was a dark green L-registered Land Rover Discovery, which matched the description of the vehicle driven by the man who had fatally stabbed Stephen Cameron.
-However, Noye was not located in Cyprus, and due to Kyrenia's location in the Turkish occupied northern part of the country, Britain did not have the extradition treaties in place which would have allowed Noye to be extradited back to Britain if he had been tracked down to Northern Cyprus.
-It was nearly two more years before Noye was finally located.
+Police initially named Anthony Francis as the man they wanted to question in the Cameron murder.
+By December 1996, however, this name was found to be a false identity used by Noye after the Land Rover Discovery registered in his name and matching the vehicle driven by Cameron's killer was unloaded in Kyrenia, Cyprus, in July that year.
+Noye was not found in Cyprus.

-A significant police hunt assisted by GCHQ led to Noye being located in Spain, where he was arrested in the resort of Barbate near Gibraltar on 28 August 1998.
-Cameron's girlfriend Danielle Cable, who had witnessed the killing, was secretly flown out to positively identify him, which she did on 27 August.
-Noye was arrested the following day, and lost an appeal against his extradition from Spain seven months later.
-He was finally extradited to Britain in May 1999, nine months after his arrest, and went on trial 10 months later.
+A police hunt assisted by GCHQ found Noye in Spain, where he was arrested in the resort of Barbate near Gibraltar on 28 August 1998.
+Cameron's girlfriend Danielle Cable, who witnessed the killing, was secretly flown out to positively identify him, which she did on 27 August.
+Noye lost an appeal against his extradition from Spain seven months later.
+He was extradited to Britain in May 1999, nine months after his arrest, and went on trial 10 months later.